 Health services are those that are provided for students to appraise, protect, and promote health.
-These services are designed to ensure access or referral to primary health care and/or behavioral health services; to foster appropriate use of primary health care services/behavioral health services; to prevent and control communicable diseases and other health problems; to provide emergency care for illness or injury; to promote and provide optimum sanitary conditions for a safe school facility and school environment; and to provide educational and counseling opportunities for promoting and maintaining individual, family, and community health.
+These services are designed to ensure access or referral to primary health care and/or behavioral health services; to foster appropriate

 Health Services are part of the required School District Wellness Policy.
 To be successful, a coordinated school health program requires collaboration between staff within the school district and community members, representing the various components.
 Important team members in that collaboration include: the school board, administrators, school nurses, school health assistants, teachers, counselors, food services staff, school-based health center staff and public health officials.